FusionAuth/fusionauth-node-cli/README.md

 npx fusionauth --help;  # use
 ```

-You can install it globally for ease of use from anywhere, but global npm installations can potentially lead to conflicts:
+You can install it globally for ease of use from anywhere, but global installations can potentially lead to conflicts and is not recommended:
 ```bash
 npm i -g @fusionauth/cli; # install
 fusionauth --help;        # use
 ```

 Currently, the CLI supports the following commands:
+- Lambdas
+  - `fusionauth lambda:create` - Upload a lambda to a FusionAuth server.
+  - `fusionauth lambda:delete` - Delete a lambda from a FusionAuth server.
+  - `fusionauth lambda:retrieve` - Download a lambda from a FusionAuth server.
+- Themes
   - `fusionauth theme:download` - Download a theme from a FusionAuth server.
   - `fusionauth theme:upload` - Upload a theme to a FusionAuth server.
   - `fusionauth theme:watch` - Watch a theme directory and upload changes to a FusionAuth server.

 ## Questions and support